An inexact variable metric proximal linearization method for composite optimization on manifolds: Abstract

 \section{Abstract}

-This paper concerns the minimization of the composition of a nonsmooth convex function and a $\mathcal{C}^{1,1}$ mapping over a $\mathcal{C}^2$-smooth embedded closed submanifold $\mathcal{M}$.
+{This paper concerns the minimization of the composition of a nonsmooth convex function and a $\mathcal{C}^{1,1}$ mapping $F$ over a $\mathcal{C}^2$-smooth embedded closed submanifold $\mathcal{M}$.
 For this class of nonconvex and nonsmooth problems, we propose an inexact variable metric proximal linearization method by leveraging its composite structure and the retraction and first-order information of $\mathcal{M}$, which at each iteration seeks an inexact solution to a subspace constrained strongly convex problem by a practical inexactness criterion.
-Under the common restricted level boundedness assumption, we establish the $O(\epsilon^{-2})$ iteration complexity and the $O(\epsilon^{-2})$ calls to the subproblem solver for returning an $\epsilon$-stationary point, and prove that any cluster point of the iterate sequence is a stationary point.
-If in addition the constructed potential function has the Kurdyka-{\L}ojasiewicz (KL) property on the set of cluster points, the iterate sequence is shown to converge to a stationary point, and if it has the KL property of exponent $q\in[1/2,1)$, the local convergence rate is characterized.
-We also provide a condition only involving the original data to identify the KL property of the potential function with exponent $q\in(0,1)$.
-Numerical comparisons with RiADMM in Li et al. \cite{LiMa2024} and RiALM in Xu et al. \cite{Xu2024} validate the efficiency of the proposed method.
+Under the boundedness assumption on the iterate sequence, we establish the $O(\epsilon^{-3})$ oracle complexity with a dual fast gradient method as the inner solver, and prove that any cluster point of the iterate sequence is a stationary point.
+If in addition the constructed potential function has the Kurdyka-Lojasiewicz (KL) property on the set of cluster points, the iterate sequence converges to a stationary point, and if the potential function has the KL property of exponent $q\in[\frac{1}{2},1)$, the local convergence rate is characterized.
+We also provide a condition only involving the original data to identify the KL property of the potential function with an exponent $q\in[0,1)$.
+Numerical comparisons with the existing methods validate the efficiency of the proposed method.}

 \keywords{Composite optimization, $\mathcal{C}^2$-smooth embedded submanifolds, Proximal linearization, Iteration complexity, Full convergence, KL property}